jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 #### 1.2.1 local bus Port

 The AmigaPCI utilizes a local bus port to attach CPU devices to the AmigaPCI main board.
 The AmigaPCI has no CPU or fast RAM on the main board.
 Instead, the CPU and fast RAM is contained on a daughter card.
-This approach enables easier CPU upgrades with RAM logic suited to the specific processor and allows for inclusion of AUTOCONFIG devices on the local bus card.
+This approach enables easier CPU upgrades with RAM logic suited to the specific processor and allows for inclusion of AUTOCONFIG devices on the Local Bus Card.
 See Section 2.0.

 #### 1.2.2 PCI